syamfarh/tp/docs/UserGuide.md

 ### Cloning a person : `clone`

 Clones a contact from FAPro at the specified index.
-Saves time when adding a contact with very similar details (i.e from the same household)
+Makes it easier for the user when adding a contact with very similar details (i.e from the same household)

 #### Format:
 * `clone INDEX`